 At Topas we believe that both the environment and local community should benefit from our business.
-That does not mean we make a token donation here, or plan a couple of trees there.
-We want to produce real sustainable benefits.
+Rather than making a token donation here, or planting a couple of trees there, we are committed to producing real sustainable benefits.

 Sustainability has been at the front of our minds since we conceived the Ecolodge.
 We have worked with DANIDA (Denmark’s development cooperation, under the Ministry of Foreign Affairs) to make the lodge a showcase for sustainable tourism in remote areas.

-We work closely with our local community, and we listen to what they want from us.
+We work closely with our local community and listen to what they want from us.
 Some are employed at the Ecolodge.
 Many have received education and training here, and we support the local school.
-We think the surrounding villages are doing better because we are here, and these are some of the reasons why:
+We have seen a positive impact from our work for the surrounding villages, as described below.

 Looking after our people

-We employ about 60 people, almost exclusively from local villages.
-We have built two houses for our staff just across the road.
-They live here whilst they are working and have the space and facilities to grow vegetables and cook their own food.
-We also provide them with 24hour insurance, they are covered if they are working or not.
+We employ around 100 people, almost exclusively from local villages.
+We built two houses for our staff just across the road from the lodge entrance to live in whilst they are working.
+Here they are provided with the space and facilities to grow vegetables and cook their own food.
+We also provide full insurance so our staff are covered whilst they are at work and off site.

-We also work to provide opportunity for our staff to progress whilst working here.
-They may have come to us with limited education, but if they have talent and motivation we provide the education and training to help them succeed.
-Each of our staff teams is led by a local employee.
-They are all represented at weekly management meetings with the Lodge Manager, and get a say in how the Ecolodge is run.
-If you’d like to know more take a look at this case study of Mr Hai, the head of our Service Desk.
-Without education he started cutting the stones for the lodge from the nearby mountain, now he is fluent in English, tour guide and manager.
+Our staff are given opportunities to progress and complete further training.
+They may come to us with limited education, but if they have the motivation we provide education and training to help them succeed.
+Each of our staff teams is led by a local employee and represented at weekly management meetings with the lodge manager with a say in how the Ecolodge is run.

 Sharing our resources

-We recognize that some of the resources we use to run our Ecolodge are also valuable to local people.
-So, during rice planting season we share water from our reservoir with local farmers.
-We ensure that all our recyclable materials are distributed locally.
-And our football pitch is a valuable community resource, often used by local teams.
+We recognize that some of the resources we use to run our Ecolodge are also valuable to the local community, therefore we work to share these resources.
+For example by ensuring that all our recyclable materials are distributed locally, from food waste to neighboring pigs to metal cans to be reused by local women.

-We feel a responsibility to the wider community and have developed a close relationship with the community of Thanh Kim.
-When we hold major events here, such as the Vietnam Mountain Marathon, we work with the local community and make sure they benefit.
-The proceeds from last year went to providing 200kg of warm clothing to the villagers, to make winter more comfortable.
+We have a strong sense of responsibility to the wider community and have developed a close relationship with the community of Thanh Kim.
+When we hold major events here, such as the Vietnam Mountain Marathon (VMM), we work with the local community and ensure they benefit.
+The proceeds from last year’s VMM went to providing 200kg of warm clothing to the villagers, to make winter more comfortable for them.
 Every year we provide support of this kind as well as the educational materials, recyclables, water and other resources mentioned above.

-As result of our work in all of these areas Topas Ecolodge has strengthened its cooperation with the local government and is now recognized by the head of authorities as an important employer of minority staff.
+As a result of our work in all of these areas Topas Ecolodge has strengthened its cooperation with the local government and is now recognised by the head of authorities as an important employer of ethnic minority staff.

-We see our model as sustainable for our business, as well as the local community, so we are expanding.
-Together with Topas Travel and in a partnership with a local minority family, we have now opened a new Lodge.
-The “Nam Cang Riverside Lodge” is a smaller homestay style lodge situated in a remote village near Topas Ecolodge.
-We offer our guests the option to experience a very comfortable “homestay” style experience in combination with a stay at Topas Ecolodge.
-It’s proving to be a popular tour already, both with our guests and with the host village, another example of us putting sustainability into action.
+We see our model as sustainable for our business as well as the local community, and therefore we are expanding.
+Together with Topas Travel and in a partnership with a local minority family, we opened a second lodge.
+Topas Riverside Lodge is a smaller, rustic style lodge situated in a remote village not far from Topas Ecolodge.
+We offer our guests the option to experience a comfortable ‘village’ experience in combination with a stay at Topas Ecolodge.
+This has proved to be a popular tour both with our guests and with the host village.